 Android's audio Hardware Abstraction Layer (HAL) connects the higher-level, audio-specific framework APIs in android.media to the underlying audio driver and hardware.
 This section includes implementation instructions and tips for improving performance.

-The following figure and list describe how audio functionality is implemented and the relevant source code that is involved in the implementation:
+Android audio architecture defines how audio functionality is implemented and points to the relevant source code involved in the implementation.

 - Application framework

-- At the application framework level is the app code, which utilizes the android.media APIs to interact with the audio hardware.
-Internally, this code calls corresponding JNI glue classes to access the native code that interacts with the audio hardware.
+- The application framework includes the app code, which uses the android.media APIs to interact with audio hardware.
+Internally, this code calls corresponding JNI glue classes to access the native code that interacts with audio hardware.

-frameworks/base/media/jnidirectories.
-This code calls the lower level native code to obtain access to the audio hardware.
+The JNI code associated with android.media calls lower level native code to access audio

 - Native framework

-frameworks/av/media/libmediaand provides a native equivalent to the android.media package.
-The native framework calls the Binder IPC proxies to obtain access to audio-specific services of the media server.
+Binder IPC proxies to access the audio-specific services of the media server.

 - Binder IPC

-The Binder IPC proxies facilitate communication over process boundaries.
-They are located in
+Binder IPC proxies facilitate communication over process boundaries.
+Proxies are

-and that you must implement to have your audio hardware function correctly.
+you must implement for your audio hardware to function correctly.
 The audio HAL

 interfaces are located in

-The audio driver interacts with the hardware and your implementation of the HAL.
-You can choose
+The audio driver interacts with your hardware and HAL implementation.
+You can